-When it comes to cables, it’s easy to get lost in a techy world of Ethernet cable types, their uses and which ones you need.
+When it comes to cables, it’s easy to get lost in a techy world of Ethernet cable types, their uses, and the best ethernet cables out there.

 So if you’re struggling to know your CAT 5 from your crossover cable, our handy go-to cable guide will help.

 Reduce your cable headache by checking out our need-to-knows.

 What Is an Ethernet Cable?

 An Ethernet cable is a very popular type of network cable which is used for wired networks (a network type which connects devices to the Internet or other networks using cables).

 They are used to connect devices located on local area networks (LANs), such as routers, PCs and switches.